hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

     identifier (the first word) and comment or description.
 ```

+- **SimpleFastaParser** and **FastqGeneralIterator** may yield faster workflows.
--Refer to Chapter 20 in the online tutorial for further information.
+- Refer to Chapter 20 in the online tutorial for further information.